Facts about trans fats

 - Look closely at the amount of trans fat in a serving.

 - Look for the words "partially hydrogenated" in the ingredient list.
 It means oils have been turned to solids and trans fats.
-Manufacturers can show 0 grams of trans fat if there is less than 5 grams per serving, often a small serving size shows 0 grams of trans fat, but it still might be in there.
+Manufacturers can show 0 grams of trans fat if there are less than 5 grams per serving; often a small serving size shows 0 grams of trans fat, but it still might be in there.
 If there are multiple servings in a package, then the whole package may contain several grams of trans fat.

 - When tracking trans fat, make sure you count the number of servings you eat in 1 sitting.

 - Many fast food restaurants use solid oils with trans fat for frying.
 Often they provide nutrition information on their menus.
-If you DO NOT see it posted, ask your server.
+If you do not see it posted, ask your server.
 You also may be able to find it on the restaurant's website.

 Trans fats are under review for their health effects.
 Experts are working to limit the amount of trans fats used in packaged foods and restaurants.